Dhebug/GameLauncher/README.md

   - Fixed (I hope) the problem with the minimized window that cannot be restored
 - 1.0.0.5
   - Fixed a number of typos in French
+- 1.0.0.6
+  - The emulator application now appears with "Encounter" as title and icon instead of the default "Oricutron 1.2" and default Oric icon

 # Updating the build in Steam
 - Prepare and upload the new build with either SteamCMD or the SteamPipe Build Uploader